WhiteFoxCreamPie/NextJS-Auth/README.md

 <h1>Next.JS Auth Page (In develop)</h1>

+> [!CAUTION]\
+> This repository is no longer updated, some issue can't be fix and will be archiver soon

 - This is the Next.JS Auth Page that make the authentication system
 - By using Next.JS, TailwindCSS, Shadcn(React Components FrameWork) make the page something beautiful

-> [!IMPORTANT]\
-> In the future, this repositoy will be the privacy and no longer to show all the source code expect is on archiver

-> [!WARNING]\
-> We make the social page for idea and when the database full and no longer to operate and will be on archiver

 <h2>License</h2>